-There are several ways to format and design your customer invoice that will you get paid faster.
-Click HERE for a FREE VIDEO on how to edit your invoice templates in QuickBooks desktop and QuickBooks Online.
+There are several ways to format and design your customer invoice that will get you paid faster.

 - Your Accounts Receivable Department phone number and email